jeffmerrick/typeframe/website/docs/px-88/software-setup/os-screen.md

    # dtoverlay=vc4-kms-dsi-waveshare-panel,7_9_inch,dsi0
    ```

-If you boot before adding this, you can SSH in to the Pi and edit the file in `/boot/firmware/config.txt`.
+If you boot before adding this, you can SSH into the Pi and edit the file in `/boot/firmware/config.txt`.
 Then reboot.

 ### 3. First Boot

 1. Insert the SD card into the Raspberry Pi.
 2. Plug the USB power cable into the Pi, _not_ the Power Management HAT if you have it installed.
 3. The Raspberry Pi will power on - wait for a few seconds for the display to initialize.
-4. You're booted up - the touch screen should work but you'll still need to rotate the screen.
+4. You're booted up - the touch screen should work, but you'll still need to rotate the screen.

 ## SSH into the Raspberry Pi